-The RD estimates may not represent a pure effect of information regarding restaurant quality if the order in which Yelp lists restaurants on its website is a function of a restaurant's displayed average rating rather than its true average rating.27 In that case, restaurants just above a Yelp threshold would be significantly more likely to be seen by consumers browsing Yelp than restaurants just below a Yelp threshold.
+The RD estimates may not represent a pure effect of information regarding restaurant quality if the order in which Yelp lists restaurants on its website is a function of a restaurant's displayed average rating rather than its true average rating.21 In that case, restaurants just above a Yelp threshold would be significantly more likely to be seen by consumers browsing Yelp than restaurants just below a Yelp threshold.
 To examine whether crossing a Yelp threshold affects the order in which a restaurant appears on Yelp, we implement a variant of our RD regression from equation (2) that specifies a restaurant's Yelp listing order (i.e., the order in which it appears on Yelp.com) as the dependent variable.

-Table 7 presents estimates of this regression for both restaurants with reservation data and all San Francisco Yelp restaurants.28 Column (1) indicates that crossing a Yelp threshold increases (i.e., makes worse) a restaurant's Yelp listing order by 42 places on average.
+Table 7 presents estimates of this regression for both restaurants with reservation data and all San Francisco Yelp restaurants.22 Column (1) indicates that crossing a Yelp threshold increases (i.e., makes worse) a restaurant's Yelp listing order by 42 places on average.
 This estimate is statistically insignificant and represents 2.9% of the average listing order.
 Column (2) includes as a covariate a restaurant's rank as determined by its Yelp rating (i.e., the top rated Yelp restaurant receives a rank of 1, the second highest rated Yelp restaurant receives a rank of 2, etc.).
 This increases precision because the relationship between a restaurant's listing order and its Yelp rating is nonlinear; in particular, it changes according to the density of restaurants at different Yelp rating levels.
 In contrast, the ranking by Yelp rating is more uniformly predictive of the Yelp listing order.
 Crossing a Yelp threshold now decreases (i.e., improves) a restaurant's Yelp listing order by 16 places on average.
 This estimate is statistically insignificant and represents 1.0% of the average listing order.
-Columns (3) and (4) estimate the same models as the first two columns on the sample that includes all restaurants.
-Crossing a Yelp threshold decreases a restaurant's listing order by a statistically insignificant 0.3% in both cases.
-Since the Yelp thresholds have no effect on restaurant listing order, the placement of restaurants among Yelp search results is continuous across thresholds, and the RD effects must reflect the transmission of information regarding restaurant quality.
-We thus conclude that increased information about restaurant quality
+Columns (3) and (4) estimate the same models as the first two columns on the sample

-27 Such an algorithm would be surprising in that it would require more code to write than an algorithm that simply uses the true average rating.
+21 Such an algorithm would be surprising in that it would require more code to write than an algorithm that simply uses the true average rating.
 Using the displayed average rating would result in an enormous number of ties, so it would be necessary to sort both on displayed average rating and true average rating.
 Of course, after conditioning on the true average rating, there is no additional information contained in the displayed average rating.

-28 The Yelp listing order data and average Yelp ratings were recorded on January 3, 2011.
+22 The Yelp listing order data and average Yelp ratings were recorded on January 3, 2011.